 3. Place research in appropriate wider contexts.

 4. Search relevant literature and databases.

-7. Demonstrate proficiency in field and laboratory techniques.
+5. Demonstrate proficiency in appropriate data collection and analysis techniques.

 The research project is an independent study on a chosen research question relating to environmental change, impact and adaptation.
 Students will have the possibility to specialise in the use of specific technique(s) in order to solve particular research questions.
 These can be drawn from the social sciences or from the physical sciences and involved field and laboratory work.
-Projects will often be related to research interests of staff and may involve collaboration with external bodies such as Natural Resources Wales, The Centre for Alternative Technology or The National Botanical Gardens Wales.
+In some cases, projects may be related to research interests of staff or involve collaboration with external bodies.

 |Skills Type||Skills details|